Cost of Living in Oman

 Buying alcohol in Oman can be complicated and costly.
-As it’s a Muslim country, licenses are required to buy booze from an off-license shop, and the price of this piece of paperwork is set according to how much you intend to buy each month.
-Furthermore, your employer has to provide permission, and the quantity of alcohol you are allowed to purchase is related to your salary (maximum you can spend on alcohol is 10 percent of your annual salary).
+As it’s a Muslim country, licenses are required to buy booze from an off-license shop, and the price of this piece of paperwork is set according to how much one intends to buy each month.
+Furthermore, one's employer has to provide permission, and the quantity of alcohol one is allowed to purchase is related to a person's salary (the maximum that can be spent on alcohol is 10 percent of a person's annual salary).

-Eating out can be costly, and if you want a drink, you are forced to frequent expensive Western-style hotels.
-Luckily, there are a number of discount arrangements which means expats rarely pay full price (unless you leave the vouchers and discount cards on the kitchen table).
+Eating out can be costly, and if wanting a drink, one is forced to frequent expensive Western-style hotels.
+Luckily, there are a number of discount arrangements which means expats rarely pay full price.

-If you don’t mind foregoing the booze though, there is also a wide range of independent ‘dry’ establishments, where the food is excellent and reasonably priced.
+If a person doesn't mind foregoing the booze, there is a wide range of independent ‘dry’ establishments, where the food is excellent and reasonably priced.
 Expats should note that there is a 20 percent tax on the bill in Oman.

 Other entertainment is not costly.
-Cinema tickets are 1.5 OMR.
+Cinema tickets are relatively cheap.
 Beaches and parks are free.
-The newly opened Royal Opera House is a must-see.
+The Royal Opera House is a must-see.
 Ticket prices are around 30 OMR for the best seats, and the performances are internationally competitive.

 Cost of healthcare in Oman